 It is author’s responsibility to find their own illustrators.
 We do facilitate cover design, but only after 750 pre-orders.

-In the Quill collection, authors design their own covers using our Quill cover guidelines.
 If you reach 750 pre-orders, our production partners will design the cover using your input, that of your Marketing Manager, and feedback from our distributor, Ingram Publisher Services.